 To prime or not to prime?
 That depends on the deck substrate being painted and the type of paint being used.
 If the surface is bare wood or bare metal, plan to apply a coat of primer (and a sealer for wood).
 A one-part primer is often sufficient, but a two-part epoxy primer will offer more durability and hardness.
 If you are allergic to epoxy, there are some excellent polyurethane primers designed for cars that also have good track records in the marine environment (PS is currently researching this further and would be interested in hearing from readers who have gone this route).
 Bare fiberglass requires a dewaxer, scuff sanding, and a coat of primer when applying most paints; however, some paints like Durabak and KiwiGrip recommend primers only for bare metal and wood.

-When it comes to using a paint and a nonskid additive, we recommend combining the mix-in and broadcast methods to get the most uniform grit pattern.
+When it comes to using a paint with a separate nonskid additive, we recommend combining the mix-in and broadcast methods to get the most uniform grit pattern.
 Mix the nonskid additive with the paint, roll it on with the recommended nap roller (usually 1/4″ – 3/8″ solvent resistant), and sift more aggregate on the paint while its tacky; once the paint dries, you can brush off the excess and apply a second coat in the same manner.
 You can make an aggregate shaker by poking a dozen or so holes in the lid of the can with an ice pick, then up-ending it to sprinkle the additive across the deck.
 Pre-mixed nonskid paint users can also broadcast nonskid additive atop coats of the pre-mixed paint for a more aggressive grip.
-For increased durability, we suggest mixing nonskid additives with two-part linear polyurethane paints (LPU).

 A final coat, without grit, sealed the surface.
 Be sure to keep the coats thin-multiple thin coats are preferred over one heavy coat-and plan to apply the paint when there is minimal humidity.
 On all but a few tiny sections, the result was an even non-skid that was indistinguishable from a spray-on coating.
 When we recoat, we will likely do the broadcast method recommended by the manufacturers to see how it compares.